djunehor/laravel-sms/README.md

 ## Contributing
 - Fork this project
-- Clone to your repo
+- Clone your forked repo
 - Make your changes and run tests `composer test`
-- Push and create Pull request
+- Push and create Pull Request
+- Make sure your PR passes all checks